MySQL collation names follow these conventions:

 Table 11.1 Collation Case Sensitivity Suffixes

-For nonbinary collation names that do not specify accent sensitivity, it is determined by case sensititivy.
-That is, if a collation name does not contain
+For nonbinary collation names that do not specify accent sensitivity, it is determined by case sensitivity.
+If a collation name does not contain

 _ciin the name implies